ChristophBellmann/oscadforge/README.md

 When `step_backend: freecad` is enabled the CLI first emits an STL (reusing the one you already requested, if any) and then runs the FreeCAD CLI specified via `freecad_bin` to convert it into STEP. `freecad_mesh_tolerance` tweaks the `Part.Shape.makeShapeFromMesh` tolerance (in mm); the default of `0.1` works well for the Papierkorb scale, but bump it up slightly for noisier meshes.\
 Prefer the exact OpenSCAD → CSG → FreeCAD path?
 Use `step_backend: freecad_csg` instead — the CLI tells OpenSCAD to export `.csg`, pipes that into FreeCAD’s OpenSCAD importer (headless), and exports a union of all resulting solids as STEP so downstream CAD (SolidWorks, etc.) sees the same parametric bodies you would get from a manual FreeCAD import.
 See `oscadforge/config/export_papierkorb_step_freecad_dedup.yaml` for a preset that keeps SCAD/STL output, runs FreeCAD on the CSG tree, and deduplicates identical geometries under `out/.step_cache_freecad/`.
 We keep a user-writable copy of `/usr/share/freecad/Mod/OpenSCAD` under `~/.local/freecad_mods/Mod`, and the exporter automatically prepends it to `PYTHONPATH` so FreeCAD can generate its `parsetab.py` without touching `/usr/share`.\
 Need both worlds?
 Set `step_backend: freecad_auto` — the exporter inspects the generated SCAD: if it references external STLs it routes that artifact through the classic STL → STEP converter, otherwise it emits a `.csg` and lets FreeCAD’s OpenSCAD importer create the solid.
 Should FreeCAD choke on the CSG (huge tree, missing modules), the exporter automatically falls back to STL conversion for that artifact.
-Assemblies such as `opengrid_2` go a step further: every unique panel geometry is exported once as a planar STEP, and the final `opengrid2_freecad.step` gets assembled by FreeCAD in seconds by instantiating those panels with the placement matrices embedded in the SCAD.
+Assemblies such as `opengrid_papierkorb` (the OpenGrid workflow formerly known as `opengrid_2`) go a step further: every unique panel geometry is exported once as a planar STEP, and the final `opengrid2_freecad.step` gets assembled by FreeCAD in seconds by instantiating those panels with the placement matrices embedded in the SCAD.
 No more 55 MB STL → STEP runs for the full bin, while the sheet-level STEP exports stay untouched.\
 Prefer the old “one giant STEP from the assembled SCAD” behavior?
 Set `export.step_assembly: scad` and the exporter reverts to the monolithic conversion path.
 Omitting the key (or leaving it at `panel`) keeps the faster per-panel assembly for any model that exposes tile placements (Papierkorb + OpenGrid).
 Regardless of backend, `export.step_dedup` can deduplicate identical geometries: the engine exports a temporary `.csg`, hashes it, and stores the canonical STEP file under `cache_dir/<hash>.step`.
 Later artifacts with the same geometry simply symlink (or hardlink/copy) to that cached STEP instead of re-running OpenSCAD/FreeCAD.

 Just need to convert a single `.scad` file?
 Use the CLI wrapper: